toniasty/SNAKE_PROZ/README.md

 # snake_proz
-Simple snake game wirtten in java using mvc model.
+ECLIPSE project of simple snake game wirtten in java using mvc model.
 You can control the snake using arrow keys or WSAD.